-CAL FIRE is dedicated to fire prevention, fire protection, and stewardship of over 31 million acres contracts with local governments.
+CAL FIRE is dedicated to fire prevention, fire protection, and stewardship of over 31 million acres of California's wildlands.
+In addition, it provides a variety of emergency services in 36 counties via contracts with local governments.
 It also enforces California's Forest Practice Regulations on private and other non-federal lands.
-95 Through the SFM, CAL FIRE provides input on modifications
+Through the OSFM, CAL FIRE provides input on modifications to the model building codes before adoption in California.

 CAL FIRE is responsible for the design of their buildings with oversight from DGS.
 Buildings are categorized as essential or non-essential.
 Essential buildings include fire stations, command centers, and air bases.
 Non-essential buildings include dormitories and training facilities.
-CAL FIRE has 3,000 total structures, including 236 fire stations.
-Current and foreseeable budgets provide for the replacement of 10 structures per year.
-According to CAL FIRE staff, the Department is unable to use glulam due to its cost and unavailability of suppliers in California.
-When putting projects out to bid, glulam and CLT are not cost competitive in comparison to steel and concrete.
-96 Note that in response to the survey of DGS designers, the use of glulam at CAL FIRE facilities was reported.
+CAL FIRE has